How To Homeschool Your Child—Requirements Explained

 How Do You Start Homeschooling Your Child?

-While homeschooling is legal in all 50 states, they have different rules and regulations that have to be followed.
+While homeschooling is in all 50 states, they have different rules and regulations that have to be followed.
 One of the hardest parts of getting started in homeschooling is researching the state laws, but we can help you with that!
 Refer to the table below for detailed homeschooling guides for each state:

 TexasCaliforniaFlorida